When Mom and Dad Quietly Cast Out a Demon

 My friend was clearly shaken up by this terrifying night.
 He continued, “I don’t know what to do.
 But I now know they are real, just like the Bible says.
 I was a fool to remain a materialist in this matter.”

 “Well,” I responded, “I’m sorry this happened.
 But I’m glad you believe what the Bible says now about this.
 S. probably thinks they follow him, but the Bible seems to teach that they are somehow within him.
 Demons are almost always connected to people in the Scriptures.
 That’s probably why he can’t get rid of them when he moves houses.
 Let’s make a plan, you and me.
 The next time you see S., ask him if we can pray for him.
-Together with maybe a couple other believing brothers, we’ll gather and lay hands on him and pray.
+Together with maybe a couple of other believing brothers, we’ll gather and lay hands on him and pray.
 I’ve never done this before, but I believe that we can help S. if we gather, pray over him, read scripture, and trust in the power of Jesus over whatever is going on with him spiritually.
 There’s some phony stuff that some churches get into, but Jesus’ followers have done this sort of thing quietly for 2,000 years.”

 “I’ll ask him,” my friend agreed.